talister/photometrypipeline/doc/diagnostics.rst

 By default, PP creates extensive diagnostic output to provide the user with a comfortable way to assess the quality of the derived results.
-Focusing on human readability, the diagnostic output is accessible with a web browser.
+Focusing on human readability, the diagnostic output is in the form of a html website that is accessible with any web browser.

 Overview